RepoDynamics/PyPackIT/docs/website_sphinx/source/contribute/collaborate/maintain/package.md

 This will build the package with version 0.0.0.

-Afterwards, until you create the next tag (0.0.1), any push to the main branch will create a development version in the form of 0.0.1.devN, where N is the number of commits to the main branch since the last tag.
+Afterward, until you create the next tag (0.0.1), any push to the main branch will create a development version in the form of 0.0.1.devN, where N is the number of commits to the main branch since the last tag.
 This is a [PEP440](https://peps.python.org/pep-0440/#public-version-identifiers)-compliant public version identifier, so that each push to the main branch can be published on TestPyPI.